What is Cognitive-Behavioral Therapy?

 The first visit is an evaluation that takes 90 minutes.
 Subsequent appointments are typically 45 minutes.
 For some types of treatment, such as Exposure/Response Prevention for Obsessive-Compulsive Disorder, it may sometimes be necessary to schedule 90-minute sessions.

-I don’t participate in any insurance plans and ask for payment at the time of service by cash, check, credit (Visa, Master Card, Discovery) or debit card.
-I will provide you with a detailed receipt with all the necessary information you need to submit to your insurance company for reimbursement at the out-of-network rate.
+I don’t participate in any insurance plans and ask for payment at the time of service through Ivy Pay, a HIPPA-compliant payment app.
+I will email you a detailed receipt with all the necessary information you need to submit to your insurance company for reimbursement at the out-of-network rate.
 Many insurance plans, including Blue Cross-Blue Shield for federal employees, offer generous, out-of-network benefits, but you need to contact your insurance company about the details of your coverage.
 It is your responsibility to file claims, but I will fill out any necessary forms needed for preauthorization.

 You can contact me by email or phone to set up a time for us to be in touch by phone to schedule an appointment.
-I find it’s helpful for us to talk before making the appointment to allow you to ask questions, clarify my office policies, and determine if I’m a good fit for you.
+I find it’s helpful for us to talk before making the appointment to allow you to ask questions, clarify my office policies, and determine if I’m a good fit for you and if you are an appropriate candidate for teletherapy.